isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

     </li>
     <li>
     <input type="checkbox" id="list-item-3">
-    <label for="list-item-3">Dynamic learning solution to aid in cross training of staff</label>
+    <label for="list-item-3">Dynamic Learning Solution to Aid in Cross Training of Staff</label>
       <ul>
         <li><b><h4>Isle Oasis in the City (Company Pseudonym)</h4></b>We are a luxury hotel property in the Marina Bay District seeking a dynamic learning solution to aid in the cross training of staff so as to develop a deeper talent resource pool for cross deployment
 during critical periods in the hotel operations.